swigls/GRC/README.md

 ### Installation
 Installation process includes data download & preparation.

-Basically follow the [installation guide](https://github.com/rwth-i6/returnn-experiments/tree/master/2018-asr-attention/librispeech/full-setup-attention) of original setup by Albert Zeyer, with a little modification in the scripts.
+Basically follow the same process as [installation guide](https://github.com/rwth-i6/returnn-experiments/tree/master/2018-asr-attention/librispeech/full-setup-attention) of original setup by Albert Zeyer, only with a little modification as follows.
-##

-##
+## Modification in RETURNN scripts
+In ./returnn/ directory,
+Install requirements
+# Step 2:

 ### Training
 '''